aparkening/aparkening.github.io/_posts/2019-12-17-recipe_costs_javascript_and_rails_app.markdown

 ## App Features
 - Recipe costs are calculated per recipe and per serving.
 - Ingredient conversions are automatic.
 Recipe amounts entered as cups will  seamlessly take advantage of costs entered as liters or gallons, for example.
-- App-wide ingredients provide fast recipe creation, and users can modify and add new ingredients.
+- App-wide ingredients provide fast recipe creation.
+Users can modify and add new ingredients.
 - All recipes are browsable.

 ## Users and Dependencies
 I decided to build this app on top of my previous Rails student project, thinking it would provide more time to perfect the JavaScript portion of the app.